 For example, suppose you assign a prior mean of 1200 and a prior standard deviation of 100 to a player.
 Then you should be willing to bet at 1:2 odds that the player is really between 1100 and 1300, and you should be willing to bet at 2:1 odds that the player is really less than 1100 or more than 1300.
 Equivalently, you should believe that there is a 2⁄3 chance that the player is really between 1100 and 1300 and a 1⁄3 chance that the player is really less than 1100 or more than 1300.

 Here are some very rough guidelines: If you know an unrated player extremely well (e.g., they’ve been playing at your club every week for a couple of years), then you might use a prior standard deviation of 75.
-If you only know a player moderately well (e.g., they came to your club a few times and played several matches with players of a similar level), then you might use a prior standard deviation of 125.
-If you know very little about a player (e.g., you had the player hit with a rated player of a similar level for five minutes), then you might use a prior standard deviation of 200.
+If you only know a player moderately well (e.g., they came to your club a few times and played several matches with players of a similar level), then you might use a prior standard deviation of 100 or 125.
+If you know very little about a player (e.g., you had the player hit with a rated player of a similar level for five minutes), then you might use a prior standard deviation of 150 or 175.